dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

 You may want to configure the METplus Wrappers to process at 00Z, 06Z, 12Z, and 18Z of a given day instead of 02Z, 08Z, 14Z, and 20Z.
-Having to adjust the shift amount differently if you are running at 08Z or 09Z to get the times to line up would be tedious.
+Having to adjust the shift amount differently if running at 08Z or 09Z to get the times to line up would be tedious.
 Instead, use the 'truncate' keyword.
 The value set here is the number of seconds that is used to determine the interval of time to round down.
-If you want to process every 6 hours, set 'truncate' to 21600 seconds::
+To process every 6 hours, set 'truncate' to 21600 seconds::

   [config]